osv-io/blog/source/_posts/2014-07-21-generic-os-is-dead.markdown

 From Martin Fowler http://martinfowler.com/articles/microservices.html

 Each micro service can can have its own end to end stack, from the OS up to the application.
-As explained above, an idle scenario will be to deploy the micro service logic directly on a Hypervisor, cutting two middle layers: the application server and the generic OS.
+As explained above, an ideal scenario would be to deploy the micro service logic directly on a hypervisor, cutting two middle layers: the application server and the generic OS.

 At this point you might doubt my sanity.
-Run my application on EC2 with no OS to support it?
+Run my application on EC2 with no OS at all to support it?
 Not quite.

 As you recall from the “AS are dead” presentation, the application server has become an application library, dedicated to supporting a single application.
-With the Library OS concept, the the same process is apply to the OS, making it a library of the application.
+With the Library OS concept, the the same process can also be applied to the OS, making it a library of the application.

 For every micro service, one can use a tool like [Capstan](http://osv.io/capstan) to cook a new VM, pre integrating the